oarcscience/ith.oarc.science/tarot/pkt/index.md

 reading.
 The symbolism of the Rider-Waite-Smith deck is based on profound occult studies by Waite, and his exposition in this book of its use and meaning is unexcelled.
-This is a must-read for anyone who wants to understand the Tarot.--J. B. Hare
+This is a must-read for anyone who wants to understand the Tarot.--J. Lelievre

 ------------------------------------------------------------------------